rohanmoktan/Youtube-Eureka-Notes/README.md

-# Youtube-Eureka-Notes
+# Youtube-Eureka-Notes&Bookmarks
-This is chrome extension, which provides the user with the ability to store notes of youtube videos at specific locations of the video.
-It also gives the user the ability to delete previous bookmarks(notes), add new notes at specific youtube video location, retrieve the previously written notes.
+This is a chrome extension, which provides the user with the ability to store notes of youtube videos at specific locations of the youtube video.
+It also gives the user the ability to delete previous bookmarks(notes), add new notes at specific youtube video location, retrieve the previously written notes and allows the user to navigate freely to the specific parts of the video where the notes(bookmarks) have been previously made.